RootReturn0/Xiaohei_VoiceAssistant/README.md

 `pip3 install pyaudio`

-If you want to run the project in Raspberry Pi, you'd better set `exception_on_overflow=False` in function `read` of `pyaudio.py` for improved performance, especially on slower platforms.
+You'd better set `exception_on_overflow=False` in function `read` of `pyaudio.py` for improved performance, especially on slower platforms.
 The location is:

 ```python
 def read(self, num_frames, exception_on_overflow=True):